YunongPan/group_surfing_ws/README.md

 	*to control the movement of the two human models on the right.*

-4. Start another terminal and launch the open source leg tracker, then click back to the terminal of 3. step and try to move the human models toward the goal (Default: x = 40.0 m, y = 0.0 m).
+4. Start another terminal and launch the open source leg tracker, then click back to the terminal of 3. step and try to move the human models toward the goal (default: x = 40.0 m, y = 0.0 m).
 Group-surfing should be started successfully.

 	`roslaunch people_velocity_tracker tracked_detector.launch`